Pruksa56/Python-101-/README.md

 # Python-101-
-This is my python code
+This is my python code and my homework